 Every year, governments and businesses waste billions of dollars by paying salaries to non-existent employees falsely registered in the payroll system.
 You can individually recognize government and commercial personnel using a biometric time clock system.
 This will prevent duplicate registrations and reduce ghost worker payroll fraud.
-Moreover, the technology can help establish accountability and punctuality.
+Moreover, this technology can help establish accountability and punctuality.

 What else can the Biometric identification System Do?

 When it comes to the workplace, employers may utilize biometrics to improve employee experience and workplace security in various ways.
 Biometrics is an excellent option for building and IT system security too.
 So, let’s see what all your company can use biometric identification for besides time and attendance tracking!

 Businesses may eliminate the bother of using PINs and passwords to access PCs or laptops using biometric authentication, making workplace security more convenient and safe.
 Biometrics are also useful for multi-factor authentication situations, integrating biometrics with a conventional PIN or password-based login.

 Workplaces often use biometrics to limit employee and non-employee access to certain portions of a facility.
 For example, all personnel will require access to the building’s entry but not to places storing sensitive information or very vital equipment, such as server rooms.
 This also strengthens the security of the building against intruders or guests since they will be unable to reach the restricted sections even if they use their fingerprint to get entrance.
 Management can assign and remove access from specific employees using the related software for a simple and secure access solution.